-The downstream packet format is the same as that described in section 8 of [R-DEPI], followed by an L2TPv3 SCTE 55-2 Sub-layer header and payload format, as depicted in Figure 2 below.
+The downstream packet format is the same as that described in [R-DEPI], followed by an L2TPv3 SCTE 55-2 Sublayer header and payload format, as depicted in Figure 2 below.
 Descriptions of the fields are contained in Table 1 through Table 4.
 The L2TPv3 header contains the Session ID which will (after control plane configuration) identify the payload as SCTE 55-2 OOB (see Section 6.1.5.2 for further information on Session establishment).